NYU Stern Family

 Arab American Heritage Month

-Arab American Heritage Month, celebrated annually in April, recognizes the significant contributions of Americans of Arab heritage to various fields including diplomacy, science, technology, art, and culture, highlighting their enriching influence on the nation's diverse tapestry.
-This commemoration serves to honor their achievements and promote greater understanding and appreciation of Arab American contributions to American society.
+Arab American Heritage Month, in April, honors the contributions of Arab Americans across diplomacy, science, art, and more, enriching America's diverse tapestry.
+It fosters understanding and appreciation of their vital role in shaping American society.

 Lent